How Does Increasing Protein Intake Affect Weight Loss?

 The majority of studies that I have looked at show that a higher protein diet (or intake) leads to significant long-term weight loss.
 A higher protein intake and diet is also associated with maintaining less belly fat which can build up around the internal organs and cause underlying diseases.
 Keep in mind, weight loss is not the most important factor of maintaining a high protein diet, it is to keep off the weight long-term which really counts.
 Also remember, you don’t need to restrict anything including carbohydrate and fat intake to benefit from a higher protein intake.
 Thus, adding in more protein to your diet is the simplest way to lose weight long term.
 Remember, the amount of protein you need depends on your individual weight, goals and lifestyle.

-3 month weight loss program.
+If you are interested in a long-term weight loss solution, check out The Millennial Nutritionist’s 3 month weight loss program.
 Through calorie tracking and sustainability lifestyle changes, many clients have successful weight loss during the program and after.
 Get started today!